Paradise, South Australia

 Paradise is a northeastern suburb of Adelaide in South Australia.
 It is bounded on the north side by the River Torrens.
 Amongst its neighbouring suburbs are Highbury, Dernancourt, Athelstone, Newton and Campbelltown.

 Paradise is in the City of Campbelltown local government area.
 It was split across the South Australian House of Assembly electoral districts of Morialta (south-east part) and Hartley (north and west parts of Paradise) but has since all been incorporated into Hartley, and is in the Australian House of Representatives Division of Sturt.

 History

 Toponymy

-The suburb, originally "Shepley", was named "Paradise" by Joseph Ind, who had Balmoral orange orchard on the banks of the nearby Torrens River, and was taken from his "Paradise Bridge Hotel," named after a property called Paradise near his native Tetbury in Gloucestershire, England.
+The suburb, originally "Shepley", was named "Paradise" by Joseph Ind, who had a Balmoral orange orchard on the banks of the nearby Torrens River.
+The name was derived from his "Paradise Bridge Hotel," named after a property called Paradise near his native Tetbury in Gloucestershire, England.
 He started the hotel in the front room of a cottage which he built in the nearby village of Paradise, which he established on land he gave to the community.
 The Ind Orchards were so productive and of such quality that the area was claimed to "truly be a paradise" for fruit.